jackypark9852/tgsim-data-cleaner/README.md

 ## 1. About

-A simple CLI tool that streamlines the process of cleaning TGSIM data
+A simple CLI tool that streamlines the process of cleaning TGSIM data.

 The current process of cleaning vehicle recognition data includes: